ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

         - config options can be found [here](https://github.com/alacritty/alacritty/blob/master/alacritty.yml)
     - [Wez's Terminal Emulator](https://wezfurlong.org/wezterm/install/linux.html)
 - [Android Apps on Linux](https://anbox.io/) instructions can be found [here](https://www.howtogeek.com/760044/how-to-run-android-apps-on-linux/) [here is a list of other alternatives](https://linuxhint.com/android_apps_games_linux/#:~:text=Best%20Way%20to%20Run%20Android%20Apps%20and%20Games,Genymotion.%20...%204%20Android-x86.%20...%20More%20items...%20)
+- [Paru](https://github.com/morganamilo/paru) this is a lot like yay but written in Rust and I have a lot of other Rust based command line programs that I use so I may switch to it at some point.
+Yay does install much easier in Manjaro since they have it in their repo so for now I'll stick with yay.
+    - To install you can use pacman: `sudo pacman -S --needed base-devel` and then you can either use cargo or git.
+        - cargo `cargo install paru`
+        - `pacman -S --needed git base-devel && git clone https://aur.archlinux.org/yay.git && cd yay && makepkg -si`
+        - Until I can install this using pacman I probably won't use it in the meantime i'll keep using yay (updated 2022-01-22)